hyunsukr/DS5100-Final/README.md

 After you push you will see the branch in the github repo, which you will use to make a Pull Request to merge into the main branch in github.

 ## Next Steps
-1. More Eda (Find different ways to represent the data and formualte a story) = Reilly
-2. Get started on formulating the presentation / Video.
+1. Get started on formulating the presentation / Video.
 Accomplishments = Sydney
-3. Documation of tests and methods that are not covered (similar to this [documentation](https://github.com/hyunsukr/DS5100-Final/blob/main/src/utils/webscrapper.py#L158-L165))  =   Said
+2. Documation of tests and methods that are not covered (similar to this [documentation](https://github.com/hyunsukr/DS5100-Final/blob/main/src/utils/webscrapper.py#L158-L165))  =   Said